 San Sebastian Rio Hondo also has unique boutiques like Khadi Oaxaca, which is focused on preserving ancient weaving techniques that help support the local economy.
 Stop in at one of the tiendas in town to look for handmade soaps or artisan shops.

 On the weekend, head to Casa de Barro.
 They have a cute garden terrace and make fresh artisan bread.
-Casa de Barro also runs cultural events and showcases local artisanal goods.
+Casa de Barro also runs cultural events and showcases local artisanal goods, usually on the weekends.

 In San Sebastian Rio Hondo, sleep at Casa Maitri.